Retirement Plan and IRA Required Minimum Distributions FAQs

 How is the amount of the required minimum distribution calculated?

-Generally, a RMD is calculated for each account by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that IRS publishes in Tables in Publication 590, Individual Retirement Arrangements (IRAs).
+Generally, a RMD is calculated for each account by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
 Choose the life expectancy table to use based on your situation.

 See the worksheets to calculate required minimum distributions and the FAQ below for different rules that may apply to 403(b) plans.